|Best memory foam mattress||Tuft & Needle Mint Mattress||Check Price||

 Best mattress for durability: Nod Hybrid by Tuft & Needle

 This Tuft & Needle mattress offers a hybrid construction, with layers of adaptive foam, slow recovery foam, and a layer of pocket coils with a foam base.
 It’s topped with a stay-cool material to prevent the heat that is associated with some foam mattresses.
-The hybrid style allows for the bounce and structure of a traditional mattress combined with the muscle-relaxing comfort of modern memory foam.
+The hybrid style allows for the bounce and structure of a traditional models combined with the muscle-relaxing comfort of modern memory foam.

 Best mattress brands to know